c4tk/prayerbot/README.md

 # Prayer Exchange

-Environment variable ACCESS_TOKEN with your facebook's page token has to be set.
+Environment variable ACCESS_TOKEN with your Facebook's page token has to be set.